grezniczek/nedcaptcha2/README.md

 ## Requirements

-- REDCap 11.1.5 or newer.
+- REDCap 15.5.0 or newer.
 - The GD library **with FreeType** support must be installed in PHP.

 ## Installation

-- Clone this repo into `<redcap-root>/modules/redcap_nedcaptcha_v<version-number>`, or
+- Clone this repo into `<redcap-root>/modules/nedcaptcha2_v<version-number>`, or
 - Obtain this module from the Consortium [REDCap Repo](https://redcap.vumc.org/consortium/modules/index.php) via the Control Center.
-- Go to _Control Center > Technical / Developer Tools > External Modules_ and enable 'nedCAPTCHA'.
+- Go to _Control Center > Technical / Developer Tools > External Modules_ and enable 'nedCAPTCHA 2'.
 - Enable in projects that require public survey protection.

 ## Configuration